 Over the years I’ve found many clients are sometimes on the fence when it comes to hiring a copywriter.
 But most of their hesitation stems from not fully understanding the role of a copywriter and the overall process itself.

-I decided what better way to get clarity on this topic than interviewing one of my favorite copywriters and content strategists, Erin Ollila.
+I decided what better way to get clarity on this topic than interviewing one of my favorite copywriters and content strategists for service providers, Erin Ollila.

 Q: How does one know if they should DIY or hire out a copywriter?